 Local travel agents know the area.
 They know what hotels are clean.
 They know what hotels are safe and what hotels are not!

-In Orlando, there is a hotel in the middle of the touristy area.
+In Orlando, there is a hotel in the middle of the popular tourist area.
 This hotel is less than 10 minutes from Universal Orlando Resort, so it is popular online.
 The bad news is that hotel backs up a local jail.
+You will not see the jail in any of the pictures, so most people would never know.
 Do you want your family vacation next to a jail?
 I am guessing probably not!

 Know Where You Are Going